 HEDIS administrative and hybrid measures are reported at a medical group level and are expressed as percentages.
 Rates calculated for administrative measures are straightforward; however, rates calculated for hybrid measures require weighting because of sampling procedures.
 Rates and 95-percent asymmetrical confidence intervals are calculated for each measure for each medical group.
 Asymmetrical confidence intervals are used to avoid confidence interval lower bound values less than zero and upper bound values greater than on hundred.
 Medical group rates are first calculated for each medical group and then a medical group average is calculated.
 The medical group average is used to compare medical groups for the performance ratings.
 The statewide average includes attributed and unattributed patients and is displayed in the charts.

 HEDIS measures are not risk adjusted.
-The tables for the HEDIS measures (e.g., diabetes eye exams, controlling high blood pressure, COPD) include all the columns noted for risk-adjusted measures except Rate (Expected) and Actual to Expected Ratio.
+The tables for the HEDIS measures include all the columns noted for risk-adjusted measures except Rate (Expected) and Actual to Expected Ratio.
 Columns for Lower and Upper 95% Confidence Intervals are included.
 Additionally, HEDIS measures are rated on the following scale: